CM Punk’s Wrestling Return Speculated As Ex-WWE Champ Booked For Chicago Event On Day Before ‘All In’ Show

 According to WrestlingNews.co, Punk’s meet-and-greet appearance was confirmed by One Hour Tees, which tweeted that the former WWE Champion will be holding an autograph signing on August 31 at its Pro Wrestling Tees retail store in Chicago.
 This event will be held just one day before All In, which is scheduled to take place on September 1, just a few miles away at the Sears Centre Arena in Hoffman Estates, as noted by Paste.

 Although All In organizers and independent wrestling mainstays Matt and Nick Jackson (aka The Young Bucks) and Cody Rhodes have yet to confirm anything close to a CM Punk return at their show, One Hour Tees’ announcement sparked a lot of speculation on Twitter, with fans hoping against hope that Chicago native Punk would appear on the All In card.
-Wrestling publications have mostly avoided similar speculation, but WrestlingNews.co opined that it would be good business if Punk is somehow confirmed for the event, and that his involvement in a wrestling-related meet-and-greet is “interesting enough to get our hopes up in a big way.”
+Wrestling publications have mostly avoided similar speculation, but WrestlingNews.co opined that it would be good business if Punk is somehow confirmed for the event and that his involvement in a wrestling-related meet-and-greet is “interesting enough to get our hopes up in a big way.”

 CM Punk Set For An Appearance In Chicago During 'All In' Weekend https://t.co/SeVyykG4SI